 In IRS lingo, any bonuses are called “supplemental wages.”
 And when it comes to make sure you’re getting taxes on bonuses right, there are two ways you can withhold income taxes: flat bonus calculations and aggregate.

-Still need help?
+Still need help with bonus tax rates?
 Our flat bonus calculator can help you find the correct amount of federal and state taxes to withhold.
 Simply enter your employees’ gross bonus amount below and we’ll do the work.

 Calculate a flat bonus for your employee: